yangsenius/PoseNFS/README.md

 --batchsize 32  // change the default batchsize --param_flop   // report the parameters and FLOPs --search search_method_name   // options: ['None','random','sync','first_order_gradient','second_order_gradient']
---debug   // debug the input data and visualization --show_arch_value   // print the parameters of architecture in the training process
+--debug   // output the augmented input data for check --visualize // visualize the predicted heatmaps for an image with the training process (per 5 epcohes) --show_arch_value   // print the parameters of architecture in the training process
 ```
 ## Test the model